Recent Film and Television Productions

 Planispheres provided business and legal affairs services, developing the business plan, as well as troubleshooting during pre-production and post-production to Fruitcake Films.

-FESTIVALS: Finalist in competition for the prestigious Michael Powell award for best British feature at the Edinburgh International Film festival 2010 recognising imagination and creativity judged by an international jury.
+FESTIVALS: Finalist in competition for the prestigious Michael Powell award for best British feature at the Edinburgh International Film Festival 2010 recognising imagination and creativity judged by an international jury.
 Official selection for Raindance Film Festival 2011.

 This Is What It Is Feature Fim | Drama | 94 mins | 2008 | UK